 - Quit smoking.
 Tell your healthcare provider if you smoke—they can help you stop.
 For additional help, call 1-800-QUITNOW.
 It’s never too late to quit.

-- Exercise your mind and body.
+- Exercise your body.
 Regular exercise is important for good health, no matter how old you are.
 Along with a healthy diet, exercise helps you reach and maintain a healthy weight.
-It tones up your heart, circulation, and muscles; strengthens bones; boosts brain function; lifts your mood; and can help prevent and ease depression.
+It tones up your heart, circulation, and muscles; strengthens bones; increases brain function; lifts your mood; and can help prevent and ease depression.
 If you exercise with others you also get the fun and benefits of their company.
 The CDC offers great advice on exercising that’s tailored to older adults.
 Your healthcare provider can help you come up with an exercise program that’s right for you.